| | | | |

 For dinner, make a reservation at one of the many rooftop restaurants around San Miguel de Allende.
 San Miguel has a vibrant international food scene and one of the most gorgeous skylines you will ever experience.
 Two restaurants right next to the La Parroquia we recommend are La Posadita for traditional Mexican cuisine and Quince for Mexican-Asian fusion and nightlife.
 Read Dine at These Fantastic San Miguel Restaurants for other fantastic restaurant suggestions.

-Tip: make a reservation 30 minutes before sunset (google the sunset time) so you can watch the light dance across the rooftops before the lights are illuminated.
+Make a reservation 30 minutes before sunset (google the sunset time) to watch the light dance across the rooftops before the lights are illuminated.
 Also, bring a sweater.
 Even in summer, the temperatures drop to the 50s at night.

 Day 2: Shopping and Sightseeing in San Miguel de Allende